adamliter/aligner/README.md

 ### `transcribe`

-To see help information, you can run `trascribe --help` after installing the package (and assuming the virtual environment into which you installed the package is active).
+To see help information, you can run `transcribe --help` after installing the package (and assuming the virtual environment into which you installed the package is active).